Essential Gear For Day Hiking

 Matador Pocket Blanket

 If you are searching for a warm fleece blanket, this is not it.
 If, however, you are looking for a pocket-sized blanket to take on-the-go, this is an exceptional choice.
-It stays in my backpack for picnics or sitting outside, and I love that it comes with little stakes to help it not fly away.
+I feel like this blnket is my party trick; I pull this wallet-sized thing out of my bed and—boom—I have a blanket to sit on.
+I love that it comes with little stakes attached to the corners to help it not fly away.
 The downside is that it can be tough to stuff back in without a drawstring, but it’s lovely all the same.

 Z-Seat